-2. Don't you need a big kitchen and walk-in pantry to store those large quantities of food?
-Nope! - For starters, the quantities sold at wholesale stores aren't that large.
+2. Don’t you need a big kitchen and walk-in pantry to store those large quantities of food?
+Nope! – For starters, the quantities sold at wholesale stores aren’t that large.
 Secondly, storage is less about space and more about organization.
 When stored efficiently, the quantities of food sold at wholesale stores take up far less space than you might think.
 Store food in stackable containers or plastic bins to keep things organized.
-You can find a few of my favorite food storage products HERE.
+Take a look at a few of my favorite food storage products you can get on Amazon.

 3. I’ve heard wholesale stores don’t actually save you money.
 If you buy more, don’t you eat more?
 Depends – We’ve all heard people claim that buying larger quantities of food doesn’t actually save money because having larger quantities available just means you’ll eat more in shorter periods of time, entirely counteracting any savings.
 This logic generally only applies to highly processed foods like packaged snacks, chips, pop, sweets, frozen meals and does not apply to healthy foods like fruit, vegetables and minimally processed protein.

 For example, last summer a friend of mine made amazing queso dip.
 Two hours later everyone was laying on the floor in pain from eating 5 pounds of liquid cheese.
 That story would’ve been much different if we were presented with a crockpot of spinach instead of a crock pot of liquid gold.

 It’s not to say that healthy foods aren’t delicious and satisfying but they don’t have the unhealthy addictive effect that causes over-consumption that we often see in processed foods.
 This is why I highly advise against buying unhealthy foods in quantity not only for health purposes but to save money instead of needlessly spending and over-consuming.